hyprwm/hyprland-wiki/content/useful-utilities/status-bars.md

 #### Disadvantages

 - Heavy reliance on external scripts/programs, as it does not provide many libraries
-- Performance
+- Performance:
   - Only supports GTK 3, which does not support GPU acceleration
   - Overhead from the use of external scripts and unnecessary component recreations on data re-evaluation

 #### Configuration